JimEli/Intro-to-Assembly/README.md

 Notes:
 * Russian peasant multiplication routine researched here: https://en.wikipedia.org/wiki/Ancient_Egyptian_multiplication
 * Binary division by shift/subtraction researched here: http://courses.cs.vt.edu/~cs1104/BuildingBlocks/divide.030.html

+Lab #3: Array Exercise 10 on pg.
+364 of the textbook.
+Part 1 - Generate an array of formated characters.
+In a procedure create a print a matrix that writes stores and writes out characters in a format that writes 4 characters per line and for 4 lines.
+For example:
+   ABCD
+   EFGH
+   IJKL
+   MNOP
+To do this write, create a matrix that can hold all  the letters, and mark the end of the line store a new line character (0Dh, 0Ah).
+So your array will look something like this "ABCD", 0Dh, 0Ah, "EFGH", 0Dh, 0Ah, etc. Then write the array out with call WriteString.
+Part 2 - Write out random letters using RandomRange.
+Using the commands: mov eax, 26 call RandomRange ; in the irvine library and an array made up of all the letters in the alphabet.
+Write out a 4X4 matrix that prints out 16 random letters taken from an alphabet matrix you created.
+Part 3 - Randomly generate vowels or consonants.
+Using randomRange that selects 0 or 1.
+If the value is 0, have your list randomly print out a vowel, if the value returned is 1, have a consonant randomly printed out.

 Homework #6: ASM program that draws a square using ASCII characters and ASM video commands.
 Utilizes the extended ASCII character set.